CerfVert94/Snips-Test/C/ReadMe.md

 --<br/>
 This project uses the existing open source C library of mosquitto for MQTT Broker.<br/>
-The current version of mosquitto is 1.4.8<br/>
+The current version of library is 1.4.8<br/>

 Eclipse Mosquitto<br/>
 Git : https://github.com/eclipse/mosquitto<br/>